-It is clear that neither the unitary state nor the two state solution are likely outcomes of a negotiated solution based on the current negotiations.
-The current negotiations are carried out on the basis of the parameters that the two sides agreed upon, such as 1977-1979 High level Agreements and the Joint Declarations of the Two Leaders dated 23 May and 1 July 2008.
-According to these agreed upon parameters, the solution of the Cyprus problem will be a federation with single sovereignty and citizenship which will be bi-zonal with regard to territorial aspects, bi-communal with regard to constitutional aspects, as well as comprising of two constituent states of equal status - a Greek Cypriot State and a Turkish Cypriot State.
+It is clear that neither the unitary state nor the two state solution the first choice of Greek Cypriots and the first choice of Turkish Cypriots, respectively, in the public opinion polls17 - are the likely outcomes of a solution based on the current negotiations.
+The current negotiations are carried out on the basis of the parameters that the two sides agreed upon, such as the 1977-1979 High level Agreements and the Joint Declarations of the Two Leaders dated 23 May and 1 July 2008.
+According to these agreed upon parameters, the solution of the Cyprus problem will be a federation with single sovereignty and citizenship, which will be bizonal with regard to territorial aspects, bi-communal with regard to constitutional aspects, as well as comprising of two constituent states of equal status - a Greek Cypriot State and a Turkish Cypriot State.
 This is a likely outcome if the two sides could be kept in the cooperative mode based on tit-for-tat strategy that they have been engaged since 2008 (Sözen 2010).
+Furthermore, based on island-wide public opinion poll results, it should be emphasized that a federal solution to the Cyprus problem - though second choice for both Turkish and Greek Cypriots - is a solution that is found by the majority on both sides of the UN divide as satisfactory, agreeable, and tolerable.
+18 Today, a bi-communal, bi-zonal federation based on the political equality of the two communities remains the only negotiated solution model having a chance to pass a referenda of both sides of the island.
+19

 However, there is always the possibility of one side defecting - leaving the negotiating table or saying NO to an agreement in the referenda!
-Does that mean that the two sides return to the status quo?
+Does that mean that the two sides would return to the status quo?
 Then the question is, is the current status quo sustainable?

 The international community - through many UN Security Council resolutions and reports of the Secretary Generals made it clear that the status quo is not acceptable.
-However, was not that the case in 2004, too, when the UN Comprehensive Settlement was voted down by the majority of the Greek Cypriots in the referenda?
-Then, if that's the case, what needs to be done to get the two negotiating sides to end up in the federation (Belgium-ization) scenario?
+However, in 2004 was that not also the case when the UN Comprehensive Settlement was voted down by the majority of the Greek Cypriots in the referenda?
+So, what will make the difference now?
+What needs to be done to get the two negotiating sides to end up in the federation (Belgium-ization) scenario?

-According to Sözen (2010) a skilful mediator can induce the players towards cooperation, by means of utilizing binding agreements and/or side payments.
-The mediator can get the conflicting sides to value the future differently.
+A skilful mediator can induce the players towards cooperation, by means of utilizing binding agreements and/or side payments (reasonable financial and other gains).
+The mediator can get the conflicting sides to view and value the future differently.
 For example, a skilled mediator can increase the value of the discount factor for an iterated game, so that the conflicting parties are motivated not to quit the negotiation process.
-Hence, in case of the Cyprus negotiations, the UN - having the mission of good offices - can do several things that can keep the two sides in a cooperating tit-for-tat strategy:
+Hence, in the case of the Cyprus negotiations, the UN - having the mission of good offices - can do several things that can keep the two sides cooperating in the context of a tit-for-tat strategy20: